St Augustine’s Catholic Academy

 - How does this setting know if their children/young person needs extra help and what should I do if I think my child/young person may have special educational needs?

 Children are assessed when they start their Early Year’s Foundation Stage Curriculum.
 We use this as a starting point for learning and to develop a personalised learning journey which shows appropriate support and challenge for every child.
-Parents/carers are encouraged to discuss any concerns with the class teacher and the Special Educational Needs and Disability Co-ordinator (SENDCO).
+Parents/carers are encouraged to discuss any concerns with the class teacher and the Special Educational Needs and Disability Co-ordinator (SENCO).

 - There is a rigorous tracking of pupil progress in all year groups, for reading, writing and maths, which is analysed half termly.

 - We expect the majority of children in the Early Years Foundation Stage to achieve at least the expected level of development.

 - Pupils not making expected progress are given support individually or in a small group.